rweigel/stats/python.md

 print(A.dtype) # float64
 ```

-The data type can be explicitly set using the <code>dtype</code> keyword.
+The data type can be explicitly set using the `dtype` keyword.

 ```Python
 import numpy as np